Service for those impacted

 About the Program

-The Program is comprised of an Attorney/Manager who provides access to services that enhance victim safety and to identify and work to resolve problems that may impede victim/survivors’ access to resources in the social services network, civil and criminal justice system, and other systems.
+The Program is comprised of an Attorney and Legal Advocate who provides access to services that enhance victim safety and to identify and work to resolve problems that may impede victim/survivors’ access to resources in the social services network, civil and criminal justice system, and other systems.

 All of the services of the Program are cost-free and there are no income guidelines.
-The primary service area will be for all victim survivors at risk or suffering from incidents of crime residing within the exterior boundaries of the Morongo Indian Reservation.
-The Program can also provide general information and referrals to individuals for services located in other counties or Tribal Nations.
+The primary service area will be for all victims/survivors at risk or suffering from incidents of crime residing within the exterior boundaries of the Morongo Indian Reservation.
+The Program can also provide general information and referrals to individuals for services located in other counties or tribal nations.

 Are you a victim of a crime?